mak3r/bxcr/README.md

 ```C:\vagrant\<ACP package>\Installer\Apprenda.Wizard.exe install -i C:\vagrant\installTemplate.xml -autoRepair```
 5. Add an entry to your system hosts file to enable you to access the VM by name:
 ```172.16.0.10     apprenda.bxcr```
 6. Log on to your new instance at `https://apps.apprenda.bxcr`.
-The default account is `admin@bxcr.apprenda` with a password of `password`.
+The default account is `bxcr@apprenda.com` with a password of `password`.